rmehyde/website/README.md

-# Reese M.E.
-Hyde's Personal Site
+# Reese Hyde's Personal Site

-As a software engineer I obviously overengineered this baby, as is a rite of passage for personal sites.
+As a software engineer I obviously overengineered this thing, as is a rite of passage for personal sites.
-The site used to exist with its current content and design as manually-written HTML+CSS.
+It used to be a list of projects captured as manually-written HTML+CSS.
 That was great, the code was totally readable and the complexity of the implementation nicely matched the actual project.

-It's now constructed in the following way:
-- Statically built NextJS site
-- Single page with a list of my projects
-- Each Project is defined as a file in `<project>.mdx`
-- These MDX files get built into [MDXCard components](app/ui/cards/contentCards.tsx) and rendered on the page

-Updating content is now _slightly_ easier because I can just plop it in a new Markdown file without touching code.
-But I did this mostly to learn about Next, TypeScript, React, and modern frontend development in general.
-I do have some aspirations for some slick dynamic content, but who knows what the future holds.
+Now it's a statically built NextJS site and every snippet of content fits into a schema with a title and short version and long version and list of links and a score along ten dimensions and there's a spider graph so you can decide how much of each dimension you want to see and the content also includes my whole job history which a WASM-compiled TeX engine will build for you into a dynamic resume.
+It's a bit silly, and you can read more about it on [the About page](https://rmehyde.com/about).

 ## Building
-- `npm install`
+- `pnpm install`
-- `npm run build`
+- `pnpm run build`

 Output will be in `out/` which can be served statically.
 Note that it must be hosted on a proper webserver, e.g. `cd out; python3 -m http.server 3000`

-## Dynamic Content Context

-TODO